avephill/hugo-site/content/media/sierra-magazine-the-forests/index.md

 ---
-title: The Forests of the Sierra Nevada Are Full of Zombies
+title: The Forests of the Sierra Nevada Are Full of Zombies.
 authors:
 - Grace van Deelen
 date: '2023-03-01'